FOXTetsuo/FOXTetsuo/README.md

 <br/><br/>
 I have a website.
 It's awful at the moment, but I assure you it's still much more enjoyable than a text file: [fomks.nl](http://fomks.nl)
 <br/><br/>
-I'm currently a student at Hogeschool windesheim.
+I am no longer a student at Hogeschool Windesheim.
+(I have graduated!)
 Here is a list of things I've done in order from least to most impressive:
 - Made very basic websites with CSS, HTML & PHP (Semester 1)
 - Regretted ever taking robotics (Semester 2)
 - Two different .NET applications.
 (Semester 3)